- 1 Download PuTTY for Windows

 14. Manage Data in PuTTY.

-You can use the Auto-login option to avoid typing the username every time or can specify the terminal needs using this panel.
+The auto-login option dismisses the need to type the username every time.
+It can also specify the terminal needs using this panel.

 15. A proxy setting in PuTTY